fuzz-archive/api/README.md

 * Now run: node .

 # Usage
-You can make a token from genToken.js
+You can make a token from genToken.js in the dist folder after building the files